 Our combat and archery training sessions are run at a small extra cost.
 Everybody is welcome at our social events – you don’t have to be a member to attend.

-Training sessions cost £5 per session (this covers hall hire, teaching and the use of basic equipment).
+Training sessions are held cost on the last Sunday of each month (except December or if this would clash with one of our events).
+They are held at the YMCA, The Walk, Roath, Cardiff, CF24 3AG.
+Fees are £5 per person per session (this covers hall hire, teaching and the use of basic equipment).
 However, your first session is completely free – you don’t even have to pay membership fees.
 All basic equipment is provided for combat and archery training sessions.

 What kit do I need to take part?

 No equipment is needed for the majority of our combat and archery training sessions.
 However, in order to take part in any of our living history events and some of our training sessions you will need authentic clothing that is ok’d by our Living History Officer.
 The Garrison has a limited amount of authentic clothing which can be lent on a show-by-show basis whilst we help you source your own personal clothing.

 When sourcing your own clothing, you may buy pre-made clothes from re-enactors’ suppliers, although this can be expensive.
 Many members instead choose to sew their own clothes.
 We provide sessions to help you make authentic medieval clothes at no extra cost and no prior sewing experience is necessary for this.

 We usually stay in a living history encampment at shows.
 The group has a large amount of camping equipment, including authentic tents where many of our members sleep.
 At most camping weekends, cold snacks and a hot lunch or hot early supper are provided free of charge.